 - Georgina Amindu, Communications for Development Officer, UNICEF Ghana

 - Tiah Aloysius Gumah, Executive Director, Literacy Bridge Ghana

 - Ryan Forbes Morris, Senior Program Manager, Amplio

-1. The healthcare system in the north of Ghana is stretched thin.
+1. The rural healthcare system in northern Ghana was already stretched thin.

 Florence Angsomwine, director of Jirapa Municipal Health Directorate, explained the challenges the region’s health system faces, especially in rural areas.
 There are few hospitals and clinics in the three regions in the north of Ghana, and these are in the more urban areas like Jirapa, Tamale, and Wa.
 Health facilities have limited staff, with one doctor for 50,000 people.
 Rural areas are especially underserved.
 Therefore, Ghana Health Service’s Community-Based Health Planning System (CHPS) centers focus on health education and preventative care.